 |Destination Type: Hill Station|

-Chikhaldara is located about 100 kilometers north of Amravati and is the only hill station of its kind in the Vidarbha region.
-It is situated on a mountain range beyond which Maharashtra ends and Madhya Pradesh begins.
-At a height of 1,088 meters above sea level, Chikhaldara has flourished in terms of flora and fauna because of the good rainfall it receives as compared to other parts of Vidarbha.
-But what really adds value to Chikhaldara is that it is surrounded on three sides by the borders of the Melghat Project Tiger Area which is spread over an area of about 1,676 square kilometers.
+Chikhaldara, the only hill station of its kind in the Vidarbha area, is situated around 100 kilometres north of Amravati.
+It is situated atop a mountain range that marks the boundary between Madhya Pradesh and Maharashtra.
+Chikhaldara, which is 1,088 metres above sea level, has a thriving flora and fauna due to its higher rainfall totals than other areas of Vidarbha.
+But what gives Chikhaldara its genuine importance is the fact that it is bordered on three sides by the Melghat Project Tiger Area, which covers an area of around 1,676 square kilometres.

 The nearest airport is Nagpur which is 230 kms away.

 Nearest railway station is Amravati, 100 kms away.
 It is the main town as well.